Skip to main content

 #

-Concept Mapping: This corresponds directly to struct and class definitions in C#.
+Concept Correspondence: This corresponds to struct and class definitions in C#.

 struct Resolution {